SyedMa3/ncf/README.md

 # Neural Collaborative Filtering

-This is an implementation of Neural Collaborative Filtering for a movie recommendation system based on the MovieLens Dataset.
+This is an implementation of Neural Collaborative Filtering for a movie recommendation system based on the [MovieLens 1M Dataset](https://grouplens.org/datasets/movielens/).

 ### References: